eiskalteschatten/scalable-react-project/README.md

 - `[ComponentName].module.scss` - This is where any CSS belongs that is directly used by this page.
 - `[ComponentName].test.tsx` - The test for the page.
 - `[ComponentName].interfaces.ts` - This is where any necessary TypeScript interfaces should reside.

+## State Management
+The eagle-eyed amongst you may have noticed there there is no Redux or other state-mangement system in this project.
+That is because it uses contexts that React provides natively.
+Redux and other tools were born before React offered cross-component state management natively.
+By only using contexts, you significantly reduce your chunk sizes and your boilerplating.

+The project is organized such that contexts are hierarchical:

+- `App.context.tsx` is used for global application state.
+The provider is included in `App.tsx`.
+- `[ModuleName].context.tsx` is used for module states that affect multiple pages within that module.
+The provider is included in the `index.tsx` of the module.
+- `[PageName].context.tsx` is used for page states that affect multiple components within that page.
+The provider is included in the `index.tsx` of the module and wrapped around the page component in the `<Route>`.
+This is so that the page itself has access to it.

 ## Contributing
 I would love to hear any feedback, suggestions, questions, etc you might have: